parallelcomputingabo/Homework-3/README.md

 The SLURM script passes data/$i/result.raw as the output filename only for the naive kernel, then internally it always writes the tiled output to data/$i/result_tiled.raw without needing a second argument.

-Output (stdout/stderr) goes to naive_gpu.out.
+Output (stdout/stderr) goes to naive_gpu.out

 ## Time calculation:
-“Time with transfers” is to record wall-clock from just before copying A & B Host→Device, through the kernel launch, until after you copy C Device→Host.
+“Time with transfers” is to record wall-clock from just before copying A & B Host→Device, through the kernel launch, until after copying C Device → Host.
 For the tiled matrix time calculation, I had to re-copy A & B from Host -> Device to give a fair comparison.